-6 RSE: Curriculum and Outcomes
+7 RSE: Curriculum and Outcomes

-By the end of their education Wyvern Academy working in collaboration with the Trust expects students to know the information set out at Annex 1.
+By the end of their education Wyvern Academy expects students to know the information set out at Annex 1.

-7 Health Education: Physical health and mental well-being
+8 Health Education: Physical health and mental well-being

-- 7.1 Wyvern Academy working in collaboration with the Trust wishes to promote students' health and well-being by encouraging selfcontrol, their ability to self-regulate and strategies for doing so.
+- 8.1 Wyvern Academy wishes to promote students' health and well-being by encouraging self-control, their ability to self-regulate and strategies for doing so.
 This will enable students to become confident in their ability to achieve well and persevere even when they encounter setbacks or when their goals are distant, and to respond calmly and rationally to setbacks and challenges.
-Wyvern Academy working in collaboration with the Trust believes that an integrated, whole-school approach to the teaching and promotion of health and wellbeing will have a positive impact on behaviour and attainment.
-Health Education will be delivered in Personal Development, science, computing, Physical Education (PE) and food technology. - 7.2 By the end of their secondary education Wyvern Academy working in collaboration with the Trust expects students to know the information set out at Annex 2.
+Wyvern Academy believes that an integrated, whole-school approach to the teaching and promotion of health and wellbeing will have a positive impact on behaviour and attainment.
+Health Education will be delivered in Personal Development, science, computing, Physical Education (PE) and food technology. - 8.2 By the end of their secondary education Wyvern Academy expects students to know the information set out at Annex 2.

-8 Students with special educational needs and/or disabilities
+9 Students with special educational needs and/or disabilities

-- 8.1 Wyvern Academy working in collaboration with the Trust will endeavour to ensure that RSE and Health Education is accessible for all students.
+- 9.1 Wyvern Academy will endeavour to ensure that RSE and Health Education is accessible for all students.
 We are aware that some students are more vulnerable to exploitation, bullying and other issues due to the nature of their SEND and RSE and Health Education may be particularly important for such students, for example those with Social, Emotional and Mental Health needs or learning disabilities.
-Teaching will be sensitive, age-appropriate, developmentally appropriate, differentiated and personalised to meet the specific needs of students at different developmental stages. - 8.2 Staff will make reasonable adjustments to alleviate disadvantage faced by students with disabilities and will be mindful of the SEND Code of Practice and Wyvern Academy's SEND Policy when planning for these subjects.
+Teaching will be sensitive, age-appropriate, developmentally appropriate, differentiated and personalised to meet the specific needs of students at different developmental stages. - 9.2 Staff will make reasonable adjustments to alleviate disadvantage faced by students with disabilities and will be mindful of the SEND Code of Practice and Wyvern Academy's SEND Policy when planning for these subjects.
 Staff will use a variety of different strategies to ensure that all students have access to the same information, which include case study-based examples to explore, the use of 'Life Lessons' and practical activities.

-9 Right to request withdrawal from sex education
+10 Right to request withdrawal from sex education

-- 9.1 Wyvern Academy working in collaboration with the Trust hopes that parents will feel comfortable with, and understand the importance of, the education provided to their children as described in this policy.
-Parents have the right to request that their child be withdrawn from some or all of the sex education aspects of RSE. - 9.2 Before withdrawing or making a request, Wyvern Academy strongly urges parents to carefully consider their decision as sex education is a vital part of the school curriculum and supports child development.
-Parents cannot withdraw their child from Relationships or Health Education or the elements on human growth and reproduction which fall under the science curriculum. - 9.3 Any parent wishing to withdraw their child from sex education should put their request in writing to Wyvern Academy, Eggleston View, Darlington, DL3 9SH or via email at wyvernenquiries@consilium-at.com for the attention of the Headteacher who will arrange a meeting to discuss their concerns.
+10.1 Wyvern Academy hopes that parents will feel comfortable with, and understand the importance of, the education provided to their children as described in this policy.
+Parents have the right to request that their child be withdrawn from some or all of the sex education aspects of RSE.

+- Before withdrawing or making a request, Wyvern Academy strongly urges parents to carefully consider their decision as sex education is a vital part of the school curriculum and supports child development.
+Parents cannot withdraw their child from Relationships or Health Education or the elements on human growth and reproduction which fall under the science curriculum. - Any parent wishing to withdraw their child from sex education should put their request in writing to Wyvern Academy, Eggleston View, Darlington, DL3 9SH or via email at wyvernenquiries@consilium-at.com for the attention of the Head of School who will arrange a meeting to discuss their concerns.
 Once those discussions have taken place, except in exceptional circumstances, the school will respect the parents' request to withdraw the child, up to and until three terms before the child turns 16.
-After that point, if the child wishes to receive sex education rather than be withdrawn, the school will make arrangements to provide the child with sex education during one of those terms. - 9.4 If a student is excused from sex education the school will ensure that the student receives appropriate, purposeful education during the period of withdrawal.
+After that point, if the child wishes to receive sex education rather than be withdrawn, the school will make arrangements to provide the child with sex education during one of those terms. - 10.4 If a student is excused from sex education the school will ensure that the student receives appropriate, purposeful education during the period of withdrawal.

-10 Confidentiality and Child Protection
+11 Confidentiality and Child Protection